Welcome to the KitchenAid Classic Stand Mixer Giveaway!

 Did you, or do you, breastfeed?
 Do you love it or hate it?

-After doing some online research, I found quite a few nursery organization products that look really awesome and useful.
-I bet these will help me keep my nursery neat and organized, so I can easily find what I need.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.
+After doing some online research, I found quite a few baby nursery organization products on Amazon that look really awesome and useful.
+I think these will help me keep my nursery neat and organized, so I can easily find what I need, when I need it.
+This post about baby nursery organization contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 The Dex Baby Nursery Organizer easily attaches to a changing table, dresser, wall or door!

 Kayleigh’s closet is super full of clothes right now, and I need to make room for more.
-This DEX Products Closet Cubby would be perfect for adding more space for clothes!
+This Dex Baby Closet Cubby would be perfect for adding more space for clothes!
 I can fold all her onesies and store them on the shelves, instead of hanging them up with hangers.
-This will save me a ton of room!
+This will save me a ton of room, and definitely help with baby nursery organization!

 3. Organize Toys, Stuffed Animals, Odds and Ends, and more!

-Behind the nursery door is an excellent place to make more storage room, especially if you have a small nursery and don’t have much floor space to work with.
-I love this Delta Girls and Boys 4 Pocket Nursery Organizer.
+Behind the nursery door is an excellent place to hang a baby nursery organization product to give you more storage room.
+I love this Delta 4 Pocket Hanging Wall Organizer.
+This organizer comes in really handy if you have a small nursery and don’t have much floor space to work with.
 It comes in pink, blue and beige, so you have a few different color options there.

 It easily hooks to the back of your door, keeping it out of sight, but creating a lot more room for you to organize smaller baby items!